by J. Herbert Nelson, II | Stated Clerk of the PC(USA) General Assembly

 Tags: election, emancipation, finance, general assembly, j. herbert nelson, oga, pcusa, politics, presbyterian, violence, voting rights

-Ministries: Advisory Committee on Social Witness Policy (ACSWP), Advocacy Committee for Racial Ethnic Concerns (ACREC), Advocacy Committee for Women’s Concerns, African American Intercultural Congregational Support, Asian Intercultural Congregational Support, Christian and Citizen / Election Day, Environmental Ministries, Gender and Racial Justice Ministries, Hispanic/Latino-a Intercultural Congregational Support, Intercultural Ministries, Interfaith Relations, Korean Intercultural Congregational Support, Middle Eastern Intercultural Ministries, Native American Intercultural Congregational Support, Office of Public Witness, , Presbyterian Ministry at the United Nations, Presbyterians Against Domestic Violence Network, Racial Ethnic & Women’s Ministries, Racial Ethnic Leadership Development and Recruitment, Theological Conversations
+Ministries: Advisory Committee on Social Witness Policy (ACSWP), Advocacy Committee for Racial Ethnic Concerns (ACREC), Advocacy Committee for Women’s Concerns, African American Intercultural Congregational Support, Asian Intercultural Congregational Support, Christian and Citizen / Election Day, Environmental Ministries, Racial and Intercultural Justice Ministries, Hispanic/Latino-a Intercultural Congregational Support, Intercultural Ministries, Interfaith Relations, Korean Intercultural Congregational Support, Middle Eastern Intercultural Ministries, Native American Intercultural Congregational Support, Office of Public Witness, , Presbyterian Ministry at the United Nations, Presbyterians Against Domestic Violence Network, Racial Ethnic & Women’s Ministries, Racial Ethnic Leadership Development and Recruitment, Theological Conversations